1. Home

 For a breakdown of what’s included in our Kilimanjaro Lemosho Route trek packages, check out our detailed pricing guide.

-Kilimanjaro Northern Circuit Route Trek Cost for 2025 and 2026
+8 Days Northern Circuit Kilimanjaro Trek Cost for 2026 and 2027

 Hike Kilimanjaro introduces the standard 10 day Kilimanjaro Northern Circuit Route Trek at USD 2,995 per person.